sumibi-yakitori/sumibi-yakitori/README.md

 ### 📫 How to reach me: ...

-You can contact us at these locations.
+You can contact me at these locations.

 - [Game Development in Rust (Discord)](https://discord.gg/yNtPTb2)
 - [rust-jp (Slack)](https://rust-jp.slack.com)